Changes to the bicycle network

 Works have been completed on Queensberry Street, between Elizabeth Street and Rathdowne Street, to allow traffic to flow more efficiently through the north of the city.
 The bicycle lanes on both sides of Queensberry Street have been improved, providing a dedicated route for cyclists.
 Green coloured road markings have been applied between intersections to increase the visibility and awareness of the bicycle lane to drivers and cyclists.

 Moray Street, South Melbourne

-Upgrading the Moray Street bike path provides cyclists with a convenient alternative route to St Kilda Road.
-The existing Moray Street bicycle lane is being improved between Albert Road and Queensbridge Street and includes safer connections to the Kavanagh Street and Queensbridge Street bike paths.
-Intersections are being made safer using extended kerbs and raised zebra pedestrian crossings, and the changes involve a reduction in speed limit to 40km/h.
+The Moray Street bike path has been upgraded to provide cyclists with a convenient alternative route to St Kilda Road.
+The existing Moray Street bicycle lane was improved between Albert Road and Queensbridge Street and includes safer connections to the Kavanagh Street and Queensbridge Street bike paths.
+Intersections were made safer using extended kerbs and raised zebra pedestrian crossings, and the changes involve a reduction in speed limit to 40km/h.

 Canterbury Road/Ferrars Street & Albert Road/Kerferd Road intersection